kgbercan/swift-tutorial/Functions_Scope.md

 ## Functions

 Functions cannot access any values declared outside of it.
+By default, the value of a variable outside of a function remains unchanged in the body/global scope of the program if passed to a function.
 Likewise, variables in a function have scope limited to that function.

 For a function to change a value in the body of a program, you can add the reserved word `inout` and a space in front of the parameter name in the function definition.
 In the body of the code where you call the function, place an ampersand `&` in front of the argument without a space.